Richard Mather / Increase Mather / Cotton Mather

 After the settlement of the Plymouth Bay Colony by the Forefathers in 1620, Puritanism remained the dominant religion in force throughout New England.
 Three of the most influential and prominent Puritan clergymen in those early days came from the same family.
 Richard Mather arrived in the colony in 1635, and a year later became pastor of the Dorchester parish.
 His son Increase Mather become minister of the North Church in Boston in 1661, while his son in turn, Cotton Mather, initially an assistant pastor to his father, after his fathers death in 1723 assumed full responsibility as minister for the same church.

 Richard Mather was born in Lowton, a village in the parish of Winwick near Liverpool, England in 1596.
 His grandfather was John Mather (1550), his father Thomas Mather (1575-1633) and his mother Margaret Abrams.
 The Mather family was descended from a line of yeoman land farmers (a class of wealthy Englishmen freeholders, below that of titled gentry, who cultivate their own land) who had strong puritan beliefs and connections.
-The family ‘coat-of-arms’ is thought to have originated through one of his uncles and is attributed to a William Mather of Salop, of around 1602 (Salop is the former name of Shropshire, a county in England).
-The arms indicate that William was at sometime Knighted, and may have held high office as a Judge.
+The family ‘Coat-of-Arms’ is thought to have originated through one of his uncles and is attributed to a William Mather of Salop, of around 1602 (Salop is the former name of Shropshire, a county in England).
+The arms indicate that William was at sometime Knighted, and may have held high office such as that of a Judge.

 “Heraldic Art is the science of arms or coats of